Programs : Brochure

 Students will attend lectures and workshops by a variety of experienced professionals in the subject, and be able to attend multiple performing and visual art shows.
-Coursework will offer students the chance to attend international networking opportunities, as well as the entire festival being a networking opportunity for students interested in any aspect of the arts.
-Classes will also include day trips to sites in Edinburgh, St. Andrews and Stirling.
-Students are welcome to stay in Edinburgh just for the length of the class, or the entire month of August.
+Coursework will offer students the chance to attend international networking opportunities, as well as the entire festival being a networking opportunity for students interested in any aspect of entertainment.
+Classes will also include day trips to sites around Scotland including a planned overnight trip into the Highlands – you may spot the famous Loch Ness monster!

-The AcademicsFaculty Director: The program is led by Dr. Xela Batchelder, who has over 20 years of experience as a venue manager, producer and researcher at the Edinburgh Festival Fringe.
+The program is led by EAM Program Director and Associate Teaching Professor Brian Moore, who has over 30 years of experience in the entertainment industry.
+Collaborating will be Dr. Xela Batchelder, who has over 20 years of experience as a venue manager, producer and researcher at the Edinburgh Festival Fringe.

-*Early departure may be considered for co-op and graduate students when nessary, at the approval of Dr. Batchelder.
+*Early departure may be considered for co-op and graduate students when necessary, at the approval of Professor Moore.

 Freshmen applicants will be abroad during their vacation summer term.
 EAM and MIP majors in sophomores or junior year must obtain approval from their summer term co-op employer to participate in the program.